 Diabetes is a chronic disease that causes blood sugar levels to rise higher than normal.
-Diabetes affects more than 29 million people.
+Diabetes affects more than 34 million people in the United States, but 1 in 4 do not know that they have it.
 A condition called prediabetes occurs when blood sugar levels are higher than normal but not high enough for a type 2 diabetes diagnosis.
-More than 84 million Americans have prediabetes and are at risk of developing diabetes.
+More than 88 million Americans have prediabetes and are at risk of developing diabetes.
 Diabetes has no cure, but prediabetes can be reversed.

 • Gradually increase your physical activity to 150 minutes per week.

 - Healthy Eating – Eating smaller portions, reducing fat in your diet and discovering healthier foods can help prevent the onset of 2 diabetes Opens a new window